 Meaning.
-The route is shown on the extract below from A to B as a road in similar style to existing highways such as the existing road from where the application starts at point A and joins at B.
+The route is shown on the extract below from A to B as a road in similar style to existing highways such as the existing road from where the application starts at point A going via Chellington Lodge.

 Assessment.
 Other through routes shown in a similar manner are now largely part of the ordinary highway network and thus this is evidence in support of the route being a public highway.